wpmudev/shared-ui-react/packages/react-pagination/README.md

 };

-//This is a prop that has to be passed to Pagination const paginationContent = ({ ...properties }) => {
+//This is a prop that has to be passed to Pagination if we want a custom pagination. const paginationContent = ({ ...properties }) => {
 	return (
 		<>